BWBlack/2Y_introduction_to_oceanography/heat_transport_practical/README.md

 - Download this code repo by clicking this button the big, green button that says: `<> Code`.
 You can then download the repo as a zip file

-- Put this file SOMEWHERE SENSIBLE, and unzip it.
+- Put this file **SOMEWHERE SENSIBLE**, and unzip it.
 This will be the directory where you do everything

 - Once you have done this, open an anaconda terminal and type this: